 The aim of the Danish Society was to promote international understanding through information about Denmark and to further exchange of culture, ideas - and experience between Denmark and other countries.
 The first departments abroad were established in Poland and in UK in 1947 and later in other countries.
 In 1989 the name was changed to the Danish Cultural Institute.

-At the moment the Danish Cultural Institute has branches in seven countries: Belgium, Brazil, China, Latvia, Poland, Russia and UK.
+At the moment the Danish Cultural Institute has branches in seven countries: Belgium, Brazil, China, Latvia, Poland and Russia.
 Head office is in Copenhagen.

 The number and location of the institutes have varied through the years.
 Earlier DCI had branches in many European countries, but are now looking towards countries where it is considered to add more value for Denmark.
 Today DCI have branches in the following countries: